 In all cases, authorities should be notified immediately and whenever things are in a state of deterioration, one of the first courses of action should always be to attempt to contact authorities.
 If communications are down or sporadic, this task can be assigned to one of the junior members of the family.
 Rehearsal is key.

-The basics for mobile are the same as of static, the difference is in the tools available.
+The basics for mobile are the same as for static; the difference is in the tools available.
 Likewise, the passive and active principles are the same except the active is more than likely going to be you and yours unless you have communications with authorities.
-But most likely, you will be out of radio or cellular phone range and even if not, the chances of them getting to you and finding you are so slim and so slow, the active measures are simply going to fall on your shoulders.
+But, most likely, you will be out of radio or cellular phone range and, even if not, the chances of them finding and getting to you quickly enough to help are so slim that the active measures are simply going to fall on your shoulders.
 This is all the more reason to have better response time by having more distance between you and the perimeter alarms.

-For those whom spent some time and dime on their planning, there are some great, affordable tools for mobile perimeter alarms.
-There are sonar alarms you can find in some electronic stores.
+For those who spent some time and dime on their planning, there are some great affordable tools for mobile perimeter alarms.
+There are motion detection alarms you can find in many electronic and home stores.
 They don’t cost much, they’re lightweight and easy to operate.
-Place it so the sonar beam goes across the potential approach path.
-Someone or something crosses the path, breaks the sonar beam, the alarm goes off.
-It scares the bejeezus out of man or beast and hopefully they run away.
+Place it so the beam monitors the potential approach path.
+Someone or something crosses the path, breaks the beam, the alarm goes off.
+It scares the bejeezus out of man or beast and, hopefully, they run away.
 Same as for trip wires and lights.
-But even if the threat doesn’t run away, it buys you a moment while they are surprised and it tells you where there are and when they are there.
+But even if the threat doesn’t run away, it buys you a moment while they are surprised and it tells you where they are and when they are there.

-The further out you place these and the more of them you place, the better your chances of either getting away, or getting ready.
+The further out you place these and the more you place, the better your chances are of either getting away or getting ready.
 Be mindful, placing alarms too far away may mean loss of alarms by forgetting where they are or potentially abandoning them under duress and egress.

 If you don’t have alarms, you can make some.
 In the field, I will often lay leaves down in the fall or twigs and branches all around me where any threat might approach.
 In this way, especially when I am out camping alone, I know, neither man nor beast of prey can get near me without waking me.

-Next to the low-threat measures, these are the same but now you want to be more aggressive about your perimeter and may want to make actual obstructions that either totally prevent approach to your perimeter, or make it so difficult, they cannot get through without alarming you and compromising themselves to being exposed to a counter attack from your defensive position.
-Always have an escape route planned and always have a counter attack plan ready.
+Next to the low-threat measures, these are the same but now you want to be more aggressive about your perimeter and may want to make actual obstructions that either prevent approach to your perimeter, or make it so difficult, they cannot get through without alarming you and compromising themselves to being exposed to a counterattack from your defensive position.
+Always have an escape route planned and always have a counterattack plan ready.

 - You must have visibility to survey around you.